kbase/staging_service/docs/api.md

 - all paths should be specified treating the user's home directory as root

-- The url base, in an actualy deployment, will be:
+- The url base, in an actual deployment, will be:
   - `https://ci.kbase.us` for CI
   - `https://next.kbase.us` for Next
   - `https://appdev.kbase.us` for Appdev